 Joint media release with the Hon Steven Miles MP

-The assistance is jointly funded through the Commonwealth-State Disaster Recovery Funding Arrangements, (DRFA).
+The assistance is jointly funded through the Commonwealth-State Disaster Recovery Funding Arrangements (DRFA).

 Quotes attributable to Federal Minister for Emergency Management Murray Watt:

-Quotes attributable to Acting Premier Steven Miles:
+Quotes attributable to Deputy Premier and minister responsible for the Queensland Reconstruction Authority Steven Miles:

 This release was originally published on the Ministers for the Department of Home Affairs' website.